Source Gaming

 In another backlog breakthrough, this is the tenth article in my “Beat the Backlog” series.
 (Image: SEGA)

 Like our last subject, Rhythm Thief was first released for the Nintendo 3DS in January 2012, a year after the system itself.
 Emperor’s Treasure was spearheaded by longtime SEGA personnel Shun Nakamura, whose credits span 1997’s Sonic R, to 2006’s nameless shame, to this year’s ChuChu Rocket!
 Universe, the latest project he’s contributed to.
 Another familiar face in SEGA’s roster, hedgehogian composer Tomoya Ohtani, scored Rhythm Thief; this isn’t his apex, but it’s a strong OST nonetheless.
-While an original property, Rhythm Thief pays homage to several of the company’s previous works; it includes missions themed around Feel the Magic: XY/XX, Samba de Amigo, and Space Channel 5, and even a jingle’s sampled from the middling NiGHTS: Journey of Dreams.
+While an original property, Rhythm Thief pays homage to several of the company’s previous works: it includes missions themed around Feel the Magic: XY/XX, Samba de Amigo, and Space Channel 5, and even a jingle’s sampled from NiGHTS: Journey of Dreams.
 These references don’t come at the expense of Rhythm Thief’s own identity, they’re simply cute, appreciated tributes to SEGA’s history.

 Although it features StreetPass functionality, Rhythm Thief‘s predominantly focused on its single-player campaign, which stars the intrepid Raphael and his canine companion, Fondue.
 Years ago, Raphael’s father Isaac, an art forger, abruptly abandoned his son, leaving behind his collection of stolen paintings and a mysterious coin.
 In the present, Raphael lives by day as a reserved Paris citizen in an unostentatious apartment.
 At night, he assumes the identity of the confident, musically dexterous thief, Phantom R. With Fondue’s help, Raphael breaks into museums to steal counterfeit paintings his father created, returning a few days later to leave the real artifact behind.
 Unbeknownst to Raphael, Isaac had also become entangled with the resurrected Napoleon Bonaparte, whose machinations of global conquest endured, and Raphael’s search for his father begins pitting the two against each other.
 Though working for noble causes, the public knows little of Phantom R’s goals or motivations; consequently, he’s attracted the ire of the Paris police department, becoming the personal nemesis of Inspector Vergier and, by extension, his kid, Charlie.
 As his quest marches on, Raphael meets and becomes close with Marie, a violinist whose connection to the royal family ties her to the overarching conspiracy concerning Napoleon.